ericorruption/ericorruption.github.io/README.md

 ## Deployment

-Deployments are automatic on cloudflare pages.
+Deployments are automatic on cloudflare pages: every PR creates a new preview deployment.
+Changes in `master` generate a production deployment.

 ## Contributing